stacks-network/docs/src/pages/understand-stacks/stacks-blockchain-api.md

 The [stacks-node implementation](https://github.com/blockstack/stacks-blockchain/) exposes JSON RPC endpoints.

-All `/v2/` routes a proxied to a Blockstack PBC-hosted Stacks Node.
+All `/v2/` routes a proxied to a Hiro-hosted Stacks Node.
 For a trustless architecture, you should make these requests to a self-hosted node.

 ## Proxied Stacks Node RPC API endpoints